Anaminus/rbxmk/rbxmk/doc/DOCUMENTATION.md

 has no exprim.
 Likewise, the default type that maps to Lua numbers is `double`, which also has no exprim.

-An exprim userdata supports operations with its underlying primitive type, as well as other similar exprims.
-Numeric exprims can be added, multiplied, etc, with Lua numbers, as well as other numeric exprims.
-String-like exprims can be concatenated with Lua strings, as well as other string-like exprims.
-The result of such operations is always a value of the underlying primitive.
-For example, `types.int(9) + 1` returns 10 as a Lua number.

-Because of the limitations of metatables, exprims can be correctly compared only with other exprims of the same type.

-Additionally, an exprim can be called as function, which returns the underlying primitive.

-	local i = types.int(42)
-	print(i() == 42)

-Exprims are meant to be a niche feature for use in the absence of descriptors.
+An exprim userdata has no fields or operators other than the `Value` field, which returns the underlying primitive value.
+Exprims are meant to be short-lived, and shouldn't really be used beyond getting or setting a property in the absence of descriptors.
+When possible, descriptors should be utilized instead.
-The user will find descriptors to be a much more convenient solution.

-# Descriptors

 # Sources
 A **source** is an external location from which raw data can be read from and